 The FS failed to analyze and include FOC’s Citizen Conservation Biology Alternative in the draft plan.
-Our alternative is based on the best available science, and generated approximately 10,000 comments (of support) during the scoping period.
+Our alternative is based on the best available science, and generated approximately 10,000 comments during the scoping period.
 This is a key omission by the FS in the draft plan.

 Recommended Wilderness, Designated Wilderness & Wild Rives

 The draft plan poses a severe threat to the remaining 1.5-million acres of undeveloped wildlands in the Clearwater.
 The FS has indicated that any roadless areas not recommended as wilderness in the new forest plan could be developed (logged).
 These irreplaceable roadless areas, which provide some of the best habitat in the Basin, should instead be recommended as Wilderness, including the roadless areas adjacent to the Gospel – Hump Wilderness, which were wrongfully omitted in the 2008 Idaho Roadless Rule.
 Weitas Creek, in particular, deserves to be recommended.

-Standards for watersheds, old growth, fish and wildlife habitat
+Standards for watersheds and fish and wildlife habitat

-There are no quantitative standards for protecting watersheds and fish and wildlife habitat in the new draft plan.
+There are no quantitative standards for protecting watersheds and fish habitat in the new draft plan.
 This is a huge problem, as the current plan has enforceable standards that the agency must adhere to.
 Riparian buffers could be developed and logged, and cobble embeddedness (sediment) could greatly increase, impairing water quality and spawning grounds.
-Considering the current crisis facing wild steelhead and salmon, this draft plan would further drive each species towards extinction.
+Considering the current crisis facing wild steelhead and salmon, this draft plan could further drive each species towards extinction.
 Standards for elk habitat could also be greatly compromised.

 The draft plan would allow logging in designated old growth, a departure from current standards that protect old growth habitat from development.
 This could greatly affect old-growth dependent species like the imperiled Northern Rockies fisher.

-Every alternative in the revised plan increases logging levels for these two forests, and eliminates the forest’s potential to sequester carbon, which is sorely needed.
+Every alternative in the revised plan increases logging levels for these two forests and eliminates the forest’s potential to sequester carbon, which is sorely needed.
 Both forests would be largely manipulated to achieve agency “desired conditions.”